badoo/RIBs/android/tutorials/tutorial5/README.md

     1. making `GreetingsContainerComponent` extend child dependency interface
     1. satisfying child dependencies (prepared for you in `GreetingsContainerModule`)
     2. providing `optionsSelectorBuilder` to the `GreetingsContainerRouter`
-    3. adding a new Configuration to `GreetingsContainerRouter`
+    3. adding a new Configuration to `GreetingsContainerRouter`: "OptionsSelector"
     4. resolving it to an `attach { optionsSelectorBuilder.build() }` action

 For help with the above tasks, you can refer to: